 Time travel back to the Tudor period in England at the Pennsylvania Renaissance Faire held at the Mount Hope Estate & Winery near Hershey on weekends from August through October.
 Elaborately costumed performers and attendees lend the gathering a historical air, while shows, demonstrations, hands-on activities, and savory 16th-century foods let you sample life during the European Renaissance.

 Summer and music go together like birds and bees, and outdoor festivals bring out the best in the season.
 Outside Lands in Golden Gate Park presents San Francisco's superlative character in a three-day mishmash of music, art, and noshing opportunities, with, as you might expect, a gentle social undercurrent propelled by the D.A.V.E.
 (Discussions About Virtually Everything) series of speakers.

-The annual Elvis Week at Graceland in Memphis, Tennessee, celebrates the life and legacy of "the King" with tribute artists competing for the title of Ultimate Elvis; pilgrimage tours to Elvis Presley's birthplace in Tupelo, Mississippi; a Mississippi Delta Blues Tour; an auction of Elvis memorabilia at Graceland; a 5K run; and fittingly, a dance party.
-Plenty of live music performances, talks, meet-and-greets, and good eats round out the schedule of events.
+The annual Elvis Week at Graceland in Memphis, Tennessee, celebrates the life and legacy of "the King" with tribute artists competing for the title of Ultimate Elvis; pilgrimage tours to Elvis Presley's birthplace in Tupelo, Mississippi; a Mississippi Delta Blues Tour; an auction of Elvis memorabilia at Graceland; and fittingly, a dance party.
+Live music performances, talks, meet-and-greets, and good eats round out the schedule of events.